DecisionsDev/odm-docker-kubernetes/Bluemix/README.md

 - ODM 8.9.0

 ## Troubleshooting
-* If your ODM services cannot be reached just after the creation of the deployment, wait for a few minutes to have the connectivity completed in the hosted cluster.
+* If your ODM services cannot be reached right after the deployment is created, wait for a few minutes so that the connectivity is completed in the hosted cluster.
 * If your microservice instance is not running properly, check the logs by using the following command:
 	* `kubectl logs <your-pod-name>`
 * To delete a microservice, use the following command: